 My fantasies and expectations led me to fall hard for men, placing them on a pedestal and expecting that things would turn out the way that they would in my head.

 When I realized that they couldn't meet my expectations, I'd start to question the relationship and decided to leave them.

-I made them wrong and justified that they were not a good fit for me.
+I made them wrong and always came to the conclusion that they were not a good fit for me.

 I would be devastated when the relationship ended and the hurt only strengthened my expectations.

-I would share what I was going through with my girlfriends who would happily cheer me on for breaking it off, telling me that "I deserved better", but why did no one tell me that maybe I was the one getting in my own way to "deserving better"?
+I would share what I was going through with my girlfriends who would happily cheer me on for breaking it off, telling me that "I deserved better", but none ever told me that maybe I was the one getting in my own way to "deserving better".

 It's easy to point the finger at someone else when there's a problem and it's scary to look at ourselves and see if we may have had something to do with it, but if we want to cut out unnecessary drama in our lives, looking at ourselves is what's key.

-Here are three expectations many of us have and how it can be destroying a potentially great relationship:
+Here are three expectations many of us have and how it can be destroy a potentially great relationship: